MicrosoftDocs/architecture-center/docs/example-scenario/oracle-migrate/oracle-migration-lift-shift.md

 ### Backup strategy

 One backup strategy is to use Oracle [Recovery Manager (RMAN)](https://www.oracle.com/database/technologies/high-availability/rman.html).
-You can also use an Azure backup method.
-Provide an Oracle VM snapshot to use as a VM backup.
-See [Backup strategy for Oracle database](/azure/virtual-machines/workloads/oracle/oracle-backup-recovery) for more info.
+You can also use the [Azure backup method](/azure/virtual-machines/workloads/oracle/oracle-backup-recovery).

 ### Business continuity and disaster recovery